Totalities of Infinite Sets: Introduction

 \section{Introduction}

-Georg Cantor's definition of infinite set cardinalities is of special delight to all modern mathematicians.
-It began in 1874 with (translated from German) ``On a Property of the Collection of All Real Algebraic Numbers'' \cite{Cantor} and used the paradigm that two sets have the same cardinality when there exists a bijection between them.
-Assuming the continuum hypothesis, infinite real sets are either countable or uncountable.\ Simply to offer a slight generalization, we start with an example of a new definition for real set cardinality, one based on both the cardinality of the set and the cardinality of the complement.
-It produces more than two different infinite cardinality amounts.\\
+Georg Cantor's definition of infinite set cardinalities occured in 1874 with (translated from German) ``On a Property of the Collection of All Real Algebraic Numbers'' \cite{Cantor}, using the paradigm that two sets have the same cardinality when there exists a bijection between them.
+Assuming the continuum hypothesis, in the Zermelo-Fraenkel axiomatic system infinite real sets have either countable $\aleph_0$ or uncountable $\aleph_1$ cardinality.\ To offer an enhancement that complements rather than replaces Cantor's definition, we start with a new definition for real set cardinality, based on both the cardinality of the set and the cardinality of the complementary set.
+Its construction produces more than two different infinite cardinality amounts.\\

 {\bf Definition 1.}\ A nonempty real set $A$ is countable when $A$ can be written as a sequence $A=\{a_1, a_2, \ldots \}$, either finite (of length, say, $n$) or infinite in length. \begin{itemize} \item When the set $A$ is finite with $n$ elements, we write $|A|=n$, including the case of the empty set $|\phi|=0$.\ When the set is countably infinite, we write $|A|=\aleph_0$. \item When $A$ is uncountable, we write, using a new notation, $|A|=\aleph_{1}\!\backslash\aleph_1$, except for the cases where its complement $ \mathbb{R} \backslash A$ is either finite or countably infinite.\ \item When the complement is countably infinite we write $|A|=\aleph_{1}\!\backslash\aleph_0$, and when the complement is finite of size $n$, we write $|A|=\aleph_1\!\backslash n$, including the case $|\mathbb{R}|=\aleph_1\!\backslash 0$. \end{itemize} For any $n=0,1,2,3,\ldots$, a natural comparison is In addition, two sets that have the same cardinality have a bijection between them {\it and} a bijection between their complements.\\